QS University Rankings Europe: Student Opinions of the Top Schools | Student Reviews & University Rankings EDUopinions

 What Would the QS University Rankings Look Like from A Student’s Perspective?

-To give you some perspective on student reviews of the QS University Rankings Europe, we’ve produced a new ranking based entirely on student ratings from EDUopinions (excluding Université PSL).
+To give you some perspective on student reviews of the QS University Rankings Europe, we’ve produced a new ranking based entirely on student ratings from EDUopinions.

-This is what a student version of the top 10 European schools on the QS World University Ranking would look like:
+Considering only reviews left in 2024 and 2025 to date (17th September 2025) – and excluding PSL and ETH Zurich, as both had just one review available – this is what a student version of the top 10 European schools on the QS World University Ranking 2026 would look like:

 University Overall Rating

-However, no single university on this student-led ranking scored lower than 4.10, proving that students highly regard these universities’ quality of professors and facilities, career prospects, and internationality.
+No single university on this student-led ranking scored lower than 4 out of 5, proving that students highly regard these universities’ quality of professors and facilities, career prospects, and internationality.

 Are you surprised by this ranking?